stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/06-styling-apps-with-application-display-templates.markdown

 templates already configured in the apps.
 If you choose a site to host your template, you must create a custom template for that site's apps.

++$$$

+**Note:** Under the hood, Application Display Templates are based on Liferay's Dynamic Data Mapping (DDM) framework.
+To better understand the how DDM ties into your web experience across @product@ you can learn more in [Using the Dynamic Data Mapping Framework](https://dev.liferay.com/discover/portal/-/knowledge_base/7-0/need-link)

+$$$

 ![Figure 1: The Site Administration dropdown menu lets you choose the context in which your application display template resides.](../../images/context-selector.png)

 If you'd like to add an existing ADT, select the template from the list.
 The